mvolkmann/blog/src/swift.md

 rather than a constant (`let`).
 This seems like a feature to avoid!

-The type of a function is describe by its parameter types and return type.
+The type of a function is described by its parameter types and return type.
 For example, the type of the `displaySum` function above is `(String, Int) -> Void`.
 The type of a function that takes no arguments and returns nothing